 Considering the government’s push on privatization, spending on infrastructure, and withdrawal of retrospective tax, India is looking much more lucrative investment destination.
 And especially the post-pandemic world has shown the investor China is not a reliable partner.
 As a result, India is getting some love because it is still the second-largest populist country and a big middle class rising.

-End of the day, money chase returns, growth, and the big Indian market gives investors hope of growth, hence good return in Indian Stock Market.
+End of the day, money chase returns, growth, and the big Indian market gives investors hope of growth, hence good return in the Indian Stock Market.
 But one word of caution, do not get trapped by value in this market.
-While everything might appear expensive and some stocks might look like cheap, as no big player have invested in them, but don’t get caught in the lure of value.
+While everything might appear expensive and some stocks might look cheap, as no big player has invested in them, but don’t get caught in the lure of value.

 What Could Be The Negatives To Encourage Me To Go Short In Indian Stock Markets?

 Of Course, the increase in US bond yield will be a flag and might start a sell-off in the Indian market.
 If inflation lingers around in developed markets like Europe and the US and if the central banks finally have to admit that the inflation is not transitory and they decide to taper the bond purchase program and increase the interest rate, that will be a sign to prepare for a correction.

 The same thing applies even if the Federal Reserve does not admit that inflation is not transitory but the bond yield goes up, that will be another sign of a correction.